Set-Theoretic Geology: A brief upward glance

 Let us remark that many of the results in this section concern forcing extensions of an arbitrary countable model of set theory, which of course includes the case of ill-founded models.
 Although there is no problem with forcing extensions of ill-founded models, when properly carried out, the reader may prefer to focus on the case of countable transitive models for the results in this section, and such a perspective will lose very little of the point of our observations.

 The method of observation \ref{Observation:NonAmalgamableExtensions} is easily generalized to produce three $W$-generic Cohen reals $c_0$, $c_1$ and $c_2$, such that any two of them can be amalgamated, but the three of them cannot.
+More generally:

-More generally, for any finite $n$, there are forcing extensions $W[c_i]$ for $i<n$, such that any proper subset of them is amalgamable, and in fact any subsequence $\vec c$ omitting at least one $c_i$ is mutually $W$-generic for adding several Cohen reals, but such that there is no forcing extension $W[G]$ simultaneously extending all $W[c_i]$ for all $i<n$.
-In particular, the full finite sequence $\<c_i\st i<n>$ cannot be added by forcing over $W$.
+\begin{observation} If $W$ is a countable model of \ZFC\ set theory, then for any finite $n$ there are $W$-generic Cohen reals $c_0,c_1,\ldots,c_{n-1}$, such that any proper subset of them are mutually $W$-generic, so that one may form the generic extension $W[\vec c]$, provided that $\vec c$ omits at least one $c_i$, but there is no forcing extension $W[G]$ simultaneously extending all $W[c_i]$ for $i<n$.
+In particular, the sequence $\<c_0,c_1,\ldots,c_{n-1}>$ cannot be added by forcing over $W$. \end{observation}

 Let us turn now to infinite linearly ordered sequences of forcing extensions.
 We show first in theorem \ref{Theorem.IncreasingSequenceUnbounded} and observation \ref{Observation.IncreasingSequenceUnbounded} that one mustn't ask for too much; but nevertheless, in theorem \ref{Theorem.IncreasingOmegaChainIsBounded} we prove the surprising positive result, that any increasing sequence of forcing extensions over a countable model $W$, with forcing of uniformly bounded size, is bounded above by a single forcing extension $W[G]$.